Grand Duchy of Lithuania

-The reign of Vytautas the Great, son of Kęstutis, marked both the greatest territorial expansion of the Grand Duchy and the defeat of the Teutonic Knights in the Battle of Grunwald in 1410.
+The reign of Vytautas the Great, son of Kęstutis, marked both the greatest territorial expansion of the grand duchy and the defeat of the Teutonic Knights in the Battle of Grunwald in 1410.
 It also marked the rise of the Lithuanian nobility.
 After Vytautas's death, Lithuania's relationship with the Kingdom of Poland greatly deteriorated.
 Lithuanian noblemen, including the Radvila family, attempted to break the personal union with Poland.
 However, unsuccessful wars with the Grand Duchy of Moscow forced the union to remain intact.

 Eventually, the Union of Lublin of 1569 created a new state, the Polish–Lithuanian Commonwealth.
-In the Federation, the Grand Duchy of Lithuania maintained its political distinctiveness and had separate ministries, laws, army, and treasury.
-The federation was terminated by the passing of the Constitution of 3 May 1791, when it was supposed to become a single country, the Commonwealth, under one monarch, one parliament and no Lithuanian autonomy.
+In this federation, the Grand Duchy of Lithuania maintained its political distinctiveness and had separate ministries, laws, army, and treasury.
+The federation was terminated by the passing of the Constitution of 3 May 1791, when it was supposed to become a single country, the Commonwealth, under one monarch, one parliament and with no Lithuanian autonomy.
 Shortly afterward, the unitary character of the state was confirmed by adopting the Reciprocal Guarantee of Two Nations.
 However, the newly reformed Commonwealth was invaded by Russia in 1792 and partitioned between neighbouring states.
 A truncated state (whose principal cities were Kraków, Warsaw and Vilnius) remained that was nominally independent.
 After the Kościuszko Uprising, the territory was completely partitioned among the Russian Empire, the Kingdom of Prussia and Austria in 1795.

 Etymology

 The name of Lithuania (Litua) was first mentioned in 1009 in Annals of Quedlinburg.
 Some older etymological theories relate the name to a small river not far from Kernavė, the core area of the early Lithuanian state and a possible first capital of the would-be Grand Duchy of Lithuania, is usually credited as the source of the name.
 This river's original name is Lietava.
 As time passed, the suffix -ava could have changed into -uva, as the two are from the same suffix branch.
 The river flows in the lowlands and easily spills over its banks, therefore the traditional Lithuanian form liet- could be directly translated as lietis (to spill), of the root derived from the Proto-Indo-European leyǝ-.
 However, the river is very small and some find it improbable that such a small and local object could have lent its name to an entire nation.
 On the other hand, such a fact is not unprecedented in world history.
-The most credible modern theory of etymology of the name of Lithuania (Lithuanian: Lietuva) is Artūras Dubonis's hypothesis, that Lietuva relates to the word leičiai (plural of leitis, a social group of warriors-knights in the early Grand Duchy of Lithuania).
+A credible modern theory of etymology of the name of Lithuania (Lithuanian: Lietuva) is Artūras Dubonis's hypothesis that Lietuva relates to the word leičiai (plural of leitis, a social group of warriors-knights in the early Grand Duchy of Lithuania).
 The title of the Grand Duchy was consistently applied to Lithuania from the 14th century onward.

-In other languages, the grand duchy is referred to as: